Momma-Memu/Browser-based-games/README.md

 # Browser-based-games
-A few projects I completed using Javascript
+A few projects I completed using Javascript as part of the App Academy curriculum.

 For Trivia Game in Three Ways: